fluxninja/aperture/docs/content/get-started/blueprints.md

 ## Introduction

-Aperture comes with a pre-packaged list of policies and Grafana dashboards that can be used both as a guide for creating new policies, and as ready-to-use blueprints for configuring Aperture Agent behaviour.
+Aperture comes with a pre-packaged list of [Aperture policies][policies] and Grafana dashboards that can be used both as a guide for creating new policies, and as ready-to-use blueprints for generating Aperture policies customized to a [Service][service].

 All dashboards and policies are written using the [Jsonnet][jsonnet-lang] language, and can be used both as jsonnet mixins or as standalone blueprints.